Vidoux/SketchAnimate/CONTRIBUTING.md

 By contributing to SketchAnimate, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 Thank you for contributing to SketchAnimate and helping make it even better!

----

-Please replace "your-username" with your actual GitHub username and adjust any URLs or specific details to match your project's repository and communication channels.
-Feel free to expand these guidelines with any additional information or specific requirements for your project.